In excess, even nectar is poisonous.

 Current recommendations believe that the body loses about 0.34 g of protein per kg body weight per day.
 With a safety margin added, apparently we need .45 g/kg per day of “ideal” protein to replace what’s lost.
 With additional safety margins for digestibility and protein quality, our protein requirement is in the neighborhood of .75g/kg, or about 56 grams of protein for a 70 kg man.

-We were also taught out of the 20 odd amino acids, the body could synthesize only about 11 of them and the other nine, which had to be got from nutritious sources, were called as ‘essential amino acids.’
+We were also taught that out of the 20 odd amino acids, the body could synthesize only about 11 of them and the other nine, which had to be got from nutritious sources, were called as ‘essential amino acids’.

 It was well known that our protein requirements could change dramatically in illness or injury.
 Mothers also need more proteins during pregnancy and lactation.
-It is a common misconception that athletes and other physically active people needed a very high protein intake.
-It is now understood that, carbohydrates are the best supply the extra energy required for strenuous activity.
+It is a common misconception that athletes and other physically active people need a very high protein intake.
+It is now understood that carbohydrates are the best supply for the extra energy required for strenuous activity.

 Vegetarian Protein is an excellent source: